AWSCognitoIdentityProviderAdminInitiateAuthRequest

 -

-The authentication flow for this call to execute.
+The authentication flow for this call to run.
 The API action will depend on this value.
 For example:

 REFRESH_TOKEN_AUTH